toChaim/BLG/README.md

 # gratbot
-A game companie dedicated to make life better for our players, our programers, and people who live near them.
+A game company dedicated to make life better for our players, our programers, and people who live near them.